ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/nft-minting-guide.md

 ### Upload metadata

 Now let's write some code, that will upload our metadata files to IPFS.
-Create `metadata.ts` file and add all needed imports:
+Create `metadata.ts` file in `src` directory and add all needed imports:
 ```ts
 import pinataSDK from "@pinata/sdk";
 import { readdirSync } from "fs";